Strunzdesign/snet-gateway/doc/protocol.md

 to the above-mentioned exemplary *service unsubscribe request* message is denoted in the following:

     00 00 40 00 40 01 00 b0 b0 00 21 10 00

-The destination service identifier (`0xB0`) is copied from the source service identifier field of the respective request message.

 ## Caveats
 You might encounter problems on your first attempt to write your own gateway client.
 To avoid that, keep the following hints in mind: